30 Rock

-30 Rock is an American satirical sitcom television series created by Tina Fey that originally aired on NBC from October 11, 2006, to January 31, 2013.
+30 Rock is an American satirical surrealist sitcom television series created by Tina Fey that originally aired on NBC from October 11, 2006, to January 31, 2013.
 The series, based on Fey's experiences as head writer for Saturday Night Live, takes place behind the scenes of a fictional live sketch comedy show depicted as airing on NBC.
 The series's name refers to 30 Rockefeller Plaza in New York City, where the NBC Studios are located and where Saturday Night Live is written, produced, and performed.
-The series was produced by Lorne Michaels's Broadway Video (which also produces Saturday Night Live) and Fey's Little Stranger, in association with NBCUniversal.
+The series was produced by Lorne Michaels's Broadway Video and Fey's Little Stranger, in association with NBCUniversal.

-30 Rock episodes were produced in a single-camera setup (with the exception of the two live episodes that were produced in the multiple-camera setup) and were filmed in New York.
-The pilot episode premiered on October 11, 2006, and seven seasons followed.
+Most 30 Rock episodes were produced in a single-camera setup and were filmed in New York.
+The pilot episode premiered on October 11, 2006 and was followed by seven seasons.
 The series stars Fey with a supporting cast that includes Alec Baldwin, Tracy Morgan, Jane Krakowski, Jack McBrayer, Scott Adsit, Judah Friedlander, Katrina Bowden, Keith Powell, Lonny Ross, John Lutz, Kevin Brown, Grizz Chapman, and Maulik Pancholy.

-Tonally, 30 Rock uses surreal humor to parody the complex corporate structure of NBC and its parent companies General Electric and Comcast.
+30 Rock was known for its use of parody to satirize the corporate structure of NBC and its parent companies General Electric and Comcast.
 Described as "a live-action cartoon", the show was influential in its extensive use of cutaways.
-30 Rock won several major awards (including Primetime Emmy Awards for Outstanding Comedy Series in 2007, 2008, and 2009 and nominations for every other year it ran) and appeared on many critics' year-end "best of" 2006–2013 lists.
-On July 14, 2009, the series was nominated for 22 Primetime Emmy Awards, the most in a single year for a comedy series.
+30 Rock won several major awards (including Primetime Emmy Awards for Outstanding Comedy Series in 2007, 2008, and 2009 and nominations for every other year it ran) and appeared on many critics' year-end "best of" lists.
 Over the course of the series, it was nominated for 103 Primetime Emmy Awards and won 16, in addition to numerous other nominations and wins from other awards shows.
-Despite the high praise, the series struggled in the ratings throughout its run, something which Fey herself has made light of.
+Despite the critical acclaim, the series struggled in the ratings throughout its run.

-In 2009, Comedy Central and WGN America bought the syndication rights to the show, which began airing on both networks on September 19, 2011; the series also entered into local broadcast syndication on the same day.
-30 Rock is regarded as a landmark series, and one of the greatest television series of all time, particularly the 21st century.
+30 Rock is regarded as a landmark series, and one of the greatest television series of all time.
 Its series finale in particular has been named as one of the greatest in television history by several publications.
 In 2013, the Writers Guild of America West named 30 Rock the 21st best-written television series of all time.